JamesMcFall/WatchTower-CI-Logging/README.md

     "logDir"        => BASEPATH . "../watchtower-logs",
-    "whoToNotify"   => array("you@your-domain.com"), # Each email in this array will be notified "streams"       => array("registration", "web-service"), # Each of these streams will have a .log file generated for them "timeFormat"    => "Y-m-d G:i:s" # You can override the log entry time format if you wish );
+    "whoToNotify"   => array("you@your-domain.com"), # Each email in this array will be notified "streams"       => array("registration", "web-service"), # Each of these streams will have a .log file generated for them "timeFormat"    => "Y-m-d G:i:s", # You can override the log entry time format if you wish "storageMode"   => "monthly" # Options: "single", "monthly", "daily".
+WatchTower can split logs into monthly or daily files if you prefer.
+);
 ```